jamesohortle/NYCCab/README.md

 I was developing and testing on MacOS 10.13.6.

 For ease's sake, I've put passwords etc in plaintext here.
-They are also in the source history, so you can see how I worked.
+They are also in the source history [fixed with BFG], so you can see how I worked.
 Obviously I wouldn't do this in practice.

 ## Set up the database
 1. Install MySQL 8.0.21.